zenml-io/zenml/examples/mlflow_registry/README.md

 [MLflow](https://www.mlflow.org/docs/latest/tracking.html) is a popular tool that helps you track experiments, manage models and even deploy them to different environments.
-ZenML already provides a [MLflow Experiment Tracker]() that you can use to track your experiments, and an [MLFlow Model Deployer]() that you can use to deploy your models locally.
+ZenML already provides a [MLflow Experiment Tracker]() that you can use to track your experiments, and an [MLflow Model Deployer]() that you can use to deploy your models locally.
 In this example, we will see the newest addition to the MLflow integration, the [MLflow Model Registry]().
 This component allows you to manage and track your model versions, and enables you to deploy